What is Xiaflex?

 You should not use Xiaflex if you are allergic to collagenase clostridium histolyticum.
-Xiaflex should not be used to treat Peyronie's disease that affects the urethra (the tube for passing urine out of your bladder).
+This medicine should not be used to treat Peyronie's disease that affects the urethra (the tube for passing urine out of your bladder).

 a bleeding or blood clotting disorder, such as hemophilia;

-FDA pregnancy category B. Xiaflex is not expected to harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+It is not known if collagenase clostridium histolyticum will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

 How is Xiaflex given?

 Xiaflex is injected directly into the "cord" of the affected hand or into a "plaque" of the penis.
 A healthcare provider will give you this injection.
-Follow your doctor's dosing instructions very carefully.
+Follow your doctor's instructions very carefully.

-You may need to wear a splint on your hand for a short time to keep your fingers straight, especially at night.
+You may need to wear a splint on your hand for a short time to keep your fingers straight.
 You may also need to perform daily finger exercises.
-Follow your doctor's instructions.